mithorizon7/V2AgentActivity/replit.md

 Do not modify the core `Health Coach` scenario files in `shared/scenarios/health-coach/`.

 ## System Architecture
 The application is a React single-page application (SPA) utilizing Wouter for routing and i18next for internationalization.
-The UI/UX features a custom educational theme with distinct color coding for six core AI agent processes (Learning, Interaction, Perception, Reasoning, Planning, Execution) to enhance visual learning.
+The UI/UX features a custom educational theme with distinct color coding for six core AI agent processes (Learning, Connections, Perception, Reasoning, Planning, Execution) to enhance visual learning.
 Shadcn UI components are used and customized for an educational context.

 The learning journey is structured around five core phases:
 1.  **Classification & Explanation**: Drag-and-drop interface with confidence calibration.